BYTE-RANGER-Software/ags_FoY/doc/index.rst

 ..
-Tumbleweed Verbs documentation master file, created by sphinx-quickstart.
+FoY Verbs documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Tumbleweed Verbs documentation!
+Welcome to the FoY Verbs documentation!
 ==============================================

 .. toctree::